by Fred Neve

 How do you get consistent shots?

 - Try to grind the coffee yourself.
 The best thing to do is to grind the coffee right before you pull the shot and only grind enough coffee for an ounce or two.
 This will allow you to make any necessary adjustments to the grind for future shots.
-Grinding the coffee at home ensures that your coffee has that “just ground” flavor that you would experience at a coffee house.
+Grinding the coffee at home ensures that your coffee has that “just ground” flavor you would experience at a coffee house.

 A Work Of Art